qunitjs/qunitjs.com/pages/upgrade-guide-2.x.md

 ### Replace `QUnit.jsDump` with `QUnit.dump`

 Originally `jsDump` was a standalone library imported into QUnit.
 It has since evolved further within the library.
-To reflect that, the property was renamed.
+To reflect that, the property was renamed to [`QUnit.dump.parse`](http://api.qunitjs.com/QUnit.dump/).
 This should only affect custom reporter code, not regular testsuites.

 Before: